just-be-weird/ECC/README.md

 ## Reselect Library:
 To use reselet library `npm i reselect` modify the code/dir structure a bit to use the render optimization for selectors

+*input selectors* - which gets whole state and returns just slice of it Important after defining the input selector always make sure that its been added to OUTPUT SELECTOR else setState won't be called and component will not be rendered.